Your new user didn’t sign up to check out your product.

 If you chose salt, you can say goodbye to a cool 40-60% of users who sign up for your free trial.
 These users will use your product once and never come back, according to Intercom.

-How do you optimize your free trial for conversions?
+How do you optimize to convert free trial users?

 To get some quick wins under your belt, I recommend using a simple Gut Analysis Checklist before and after the free trial signup.